Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 YubiHSM Auth is a YubiKey CCID application that stores the long-lived credentials used to establish secure sessions with a YubiHSM 2.
 The secure session protocol is based on Secure Channel Protocol 3 (SCP03).
 YubiHSM Auth is supported by YubiKey firmware version 5.4.3.

 YubiHSM Auth uses hardware to protect these long-lived credentials.
-This provides better security than the YubiHSM 2's authentication solution, which uses the Password-Based Key Derivation Function 2 (PBKDF2) algorithm and requires the user to manually enter a password (which could be more easily compromised).
+In addition to providing robust security for the YubiHSM Auth application itself, this hardware protection subsequently increases the security of the default password-based solution for YubiHSM 2's authentication.

 ## Credentials and PIN codes